 Root Canal Therapy - Westerville, OH

 Root canal therapy is an effective way to relieve dental pain and maintain your natural tooth.
-Dr. Lisa takes the time to help you feel at ease throughout every stage of treatment.
+Our dentists take the time to help you feel at ease throughout every stage of treatment.
 Today’s modern tools and technologies assist in making the procedure as comfortable and efficient as possible.

 If you have been referred to our Westerville, OH practice for root canal therapy or are searching for relief from a serious toothache, don’t hesitate to contact us.

 Root canal therapy becomes necessary when the tooth’s inner pulp becomes inflamed or infected.
 This can happen as a result of deep decay, numerous dental procedures, damaged crowns or a crack/chip in the tooth.
 Trauma may also lead to pulpal damage even if the tooth appears intact.
 If pulp inflammation or infection is not treated then pain or an abscess may result.
 Common symptoms that may suggest the need for root canal therapy include: